 Sophomore Julia Skinner-Grant competed in the 2017 English-Speaking Union Washington D. C. Branch Shakespeare Competition at the Lansburgh Theatre downtown in early March.
 Having won Madeira's school contest back in February, she was selected as the first runner-up in the regional competition; this year's winner was Andrew Spafford (Georgetown Day School) and the second runner-up was Betsy Schugar (Holton-Arms School).

-The The DC ESU Competition was open to all DC area high school students and students from the D.C., Virginia, and Maryland public, private, and parochial schools, along with home school students were eligible to apply.
-High school students competing in the competition read, analyze, perform and recite Shakespearean monologues and sonnets in as many as three qualifying stages: school, community (ESU Branch) and national levels.
+The DC ESU Competition was open to all area high school students.
+Competitors read, analyze, perform and recite Shakespearean monologues and sonnets in as many as three qualifying stages: school, community (ESU Branch) and national levels.

 Dr. Donavan Arizmendi, English teacher and coordinator of Madeira's Shakespeare Competition, was in the audience and reports that "Julia performed her monologue--one of Emilia's speeches from Othello--with an impressive emotional intensity and seriousness.
 Julia then moved on to her recitation of Sonnet 147 where she was able to show a wonderful variety of tones, from the exuberance of a person in love to an attitude of wry self-criticism.
 Somehow the performance seemed emotionally authentic and carefully polished at the same time."